Red Cell Staining (Color)

 • When stained with supravital dyes the remaining mRNA and ribosomes give the red cells a “reticular” mesh-like network, hence the name “reticulocyte”.

-• Of note, not all reticulocytes are recognized as polychromatophils on the Wright-Giemsa stain.
+• Of note, white the vast majority of polychromatophilic cells are reticulocytes (as defined by the presence of reticulum on a reticulocyte stain), not all reticulocytes are recognized as polychromatophils on the Wright-Giemsa stain.

 Peripheral smear from a 25-year-old woman with GI bleed shows multiple polychromatophilic red cells (polychromatophilia) 100x (oil).